-- They also do not compete with food or feed crops, and can be grown on non-arable land and saline water.
+- They also do not compete with food or feed crops.
 Biofuels are generally referred to solid, liquid or gaseous fuels derived from organic matter.

 - 1st Generation Biofuels